shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 </details>
 <br>

-The darker the greenish colour indicates that more bookings coming from that country.
-Protugal having the most orders with 44,584 bookings, followed by United Kingdom with 12,128 bookings and France with 10,415 booking orders.
-The rest are below than 10,000 orders that shares the same continent as the top countries.
+The darker the greenish color indicates that more bookings are coming from that country.
+Portugal had the most orders with 44,584 bookings, followed by the United Kingdom with 12,128 bookings and France with 10,415 booking orders.
+The rest are below 10,000 orders that share the same continent as the top countries.

 <br>